-At a popular traditional restaurant, La Taifa’s, I tried the comfort everyday foods like zeata (chicken soup) and samarle (rice and meat wrapped in cabbage synonymous of golubtse in Russia/Ukraine or grape leaves – synonymous of dolma in Turkey).
+At a popular traditional restaurant, La Taifa’s, I tried the comfort everyday foods like zeata (chicken soup) and samarle (rice and meat wrapped in cabbage synonymous of golubtse in Russia/Ukraine or in grape leaves – synonymous of dolma in Turkey).
 Another famous comfort food is placinte (pastry with sweet or savoury filings).
-I am a total refined carb addict!
+I am a total refined-carb addict!
 I love how they made it at Castel Mimi (they served us a full meal with our wine tasting).

 The Moldavians love their meat and barbecues.
 I decided to dive in and tried their BBQs from street vendors during the Chisinau Day fair in the Cathedral Square.
 Although I think the Uruguayan (my Argentinian friends will woe me for saying this!) asados are still the best that I had so far, I enjoyed very much the grilled pigeons.
 Were I not running out of Lei (Moldavian money), I would buy another one.
 I happened to decide to eat less red meat recently (I lamb-ed out after Azerbaijan), so I had a sausage (tasted like normal sausage) and chicken shashlik (grilled chicken on skewers).